Skip to content

 pnpm carabase init --env prod --non-interactive --config carabase.init.toml

-The config file shape is documented in the CLI reference.
+The TOML config shape is documented in the CLI reference.
 Useful for automated provisioning; not the path a human typically runs.
+Add --json (requires --non-interactive) for machine-readable output.

 Terminal window